tarwn/lessthandot-hugo/blogs/content/posts/2013-03-22-loading-large-volumes-of-data.md

   - Microsoft SQL Server Admin

 ---
 Loading data into SQL Databases (Azure) is fairly simple.
-With SQL Server Integration Services (SSIS), the task becomes even more trivial as with many ETL tasks that we’ve done in the past from data source to data source.
+With SQL Server Integration Services (SSIS), the task becomes even more trivial as with many ETL tasks that we've done in the past from data source to data source.
 Truly speaking, a data source is just that, a data source.
 The true task at hand is in the preparation and transformation of the data between the source and destination.
 Viewing SQL Databases as what they are, just another data source, makes the design of what you need to do less complicated.

 Simple Testing